ClustRecNet: A Novel End-to-End Deep Learning Framework for Clustering Algorithm Recommendation: Results and Discussion

-To compute the ARI, the clustering algorithm, selected either by our model or by a CVI, was executed using the hyperparameter configurations obtained via grid search, as detailed in Supplementary Material.
-Our model provided a mean F1-score of 0.757 and a mean ARI of 0.878, outperforming the leading CVIs (Silhouette and CH) by more than 5\% in terms of F1-score and by 0.497 in terms of ARI.
-The mean Hamming distance was reduced by 53\% compared to Silhouette, confirming the superiority of our method in predicting suitable clustering algorithms.
-We also carried out the Wilcoxon signed-rank test to assess whether the improvements achieved by our proposed model over traditional CVIs were statistically significant.
-The test results confirm the superiority of our model, with the obtained $p$-values less than 0.005 across all three evaluation metrics, strongly rejecting the null hypothesis of equal performance.
+Moreover, we carried out the Wilcoxon signed-rank test to assess whether the improvements over traditional CVIs, achieved by ClustRecNet, were statistically significant.
+The test results confirm the superiority of our model, with the obtained $p$-values < 0.005 across all three evaluation metrics, strongly rejecting the null hypothesis of equal performance.

-To provide a more detailed breakdown of prediction outcomes across 10 clustering algorithms considered in our study, we present their confusion matrices (see Figure \ref{fig:confusion_matrix}).
-All reported values are normalized, making them directly comparable across algorithms.
-As shown, our proposed model consistently identifies the most suitable algorithms with high precision and recall, particularly using Spectral Clustering, Agglomerative Clustering, DBSCAN, HDBSCAN, and OPTICS, each exhibiting an accuracy over 80\%.
+To provide a more detailed breakdown of prediction outcomes across 10 clustering algorithms considered in our study, we present their confusion matrices (see Fig. \ref{fig:confusion_matrix}).
+All reported values are normalized, making them directly comparable across clustering algorithms.
+As shown, our proposed model consistently identifies suitable clustering algorithms with high precision and recall, particularly using Spectral Clustering, Agglomerative Clustering, DBSCAN, HDBSCAN, and OPTICS, each exhibiting an accuracy over 80\%.
+Analysis of these matrices reveals distinct trade-offs between sensitivity and specificity.
+As can be observed, Spectral Clustering and GMM belong to the high-sensitivity group, achieving recall rates of $88.95\%$ and $87.02\%$, respectively.
+While these models are highly effective at capturing positive instances, they exhibit lower true negative rates, with GMM achieving the lowest specificity of $45.18\%$.
+In contrast, density-based approaches such as DBSCAN, HDBSCAN, and OPTICS demonstrate high specificity.
+Notably, OPTICS achieves a near-perfect specificity of $97.27\%$, albeit at the cost of lower recall for the positive class.
+Other algorithms, including Ward, $k$-medians, and Agglomerative Clustering, provide a balanced compromise, maintaining recall above $73\%$ while keeping specificity above $75\%$.
+This diversity in performance characteristics underscores the flexibility of ClustRecNet, allowing for strategic selection of clustering paradigms.

 Furthermore, we conducted experiments with various random sampling techniques to mitigate the effect of data imbalance.
 Despite our efforts, these approaches failed to provide significant result improvements, indicating the need for more sophisticated novel approaches that can effectively handle the nuances of multi-label imbalanced datasets.